 Learning about ecology and being a naturalist is a wonderful hobby.
 It is a field he felt had passed him by, and he regretted not being more involved earlier.
-Over the past five years, he has learned about conservation, the balance of flora and fauna, and what we do daily should not be purely focused on ourselves but its effects on the environment.
+Over the past five years, he has learned about conservation, the balance of flora and fauna, and that what we do daily should not be purely focused on ourselves but its environmental effects.

 If you want to see more on my professional Shutterstock page, click below.

 Mental health is a complicated field to be in.
-Nigel has had his fair share of problems to deal with, and the main issue was how physical and mental boundaries cross so easily.
+Nigel has had his fair share of problems, and the main issue was how physical and mental boundaries cross so easily.
 And on top of that comes the spiritual side too.

-He is now an advocate for well-being, a wonderful tool that helps many others.
+He now advocates for well-being, an excellent tool that helps many others.
 Not knowing where there are problems only hinders us in focusing our efforts, says Nigel.